HPIM: Heterogeneous Processing-In-Memory-based Accelerator for Large Language Models Inference: Acknowledgement

 received the B.S. degree in software engineering from Beihang University, Beijing, China, in 2020.
 He is currently pursuing the Ph.D. degree at the School of Computer Science and Engineering, Beihang University, China.
 His research interests include in-memory computing architectures and compiler optimization techniques.

 \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Ao Zhou}

-received the B.S. and M.S. degree in software engineering from Beijing University of Technology, Beijing, China, in 2018 and 2021, respectively.
-He is currently pursuing the Ph.D. degree at the School of Computer Science and Engineering, Beihang University, China.
+received the B.S. and M.S. degrees in software engineering from Beijing University of Technology, Beijing, China, in 2018 and 2021, respectively, and the Ph.D. degree in software engineering from Beihang University, Beijing, China, in 2025.
+He is currently a Postdoctoral Researcher at the School of Software, Beihang University.
 His research interests include GNN acceleration, computer architecture, FPGA accelerator, and heterogeneous computing.
-He is one of the contributors to the popular graph neural network framework PyTorch Geometric (PyG).
+He is one of the contributors to the popular GNN computation framework PyG.

 \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Xueyan Wang}